rackerlabs/rackspace-how-to/content/rackspace-email/password-management-and-best-practices.md

          - Anniversaries.
          - Company names, founding dates, addresses, and so on.

-      - Create a memorable password by creating a unique password.
-A unique password provides password strength as well as preserves the user experience.
-If a user finds a password too difficult to remember, they can fall into bad habits by creating a weaker password that is easier to remember.

       - Try using a memorable phrase.
 For example: **oneDayWew!llAllH4vEhoV6r:Cars**.
-In this example, instead of substituting letters for similar looking numbers, I substitute random numbers.
+In this example, instead of substituting letters for similar looking numbers, substitute random numbers.
 Instead of capitalizing the first character, leave it lower case.
 Instead of ending the password with a number, end with a word.
-This password has no trace of a company or a personal detail.